Skip to main content

 8 Treated vs Untreated Timber in Framing

 Most modern homes use treated timber for ground-contact framing and exterior walls to prevent rot and pest damage.
-Untreated timber may still be used for interior non-load-bearing walls, but care must be taken to avoid moisture exposure.
+The treatment process forces preservatives into the wood fibers, making it less appetizing to termites and more resistant to the fungi that cause decay.
+Untreated timber may still be used for interior non-load-bearing walls, but care must be taken to keep it dry and well-ventilated throughout the building's life.
+A small roof leak that goes unnoticed for a few months can turn an untreated interior wall into a mold situation surprisingly fast.

 9 Timber Moisture and Acclimatization